shpaz/openshift-data-workshop/4-explore-eck-operator/README.md

 # Complete

 Congratulations!
-You have completed the first exercise :)
+You have completed the forth exercise :)

 ---
 [Click Here to return to the Workshop Index](../README.md)